Comics Center (Sarjakuvakeskus) is an open and independent cultural centre for comics art.

-Also at Turun Sarjakuvakauppa (Turku Comicbook shop) has a comicbook shop here, with excellent stocks.
+Our partner Turun Sarjakuvakauppa (Turku Comicbook Store) has a shop upstairs, with excellent stocks.

-Sarjakuvakeskus (for Comics Center in Finnish) was founded in May 2008 to be an open cultural centre for comics and related art.
+Sarjakuvakeskus (for Comics Center in Finnish) was founded in 2008.

 The Finnish Comics Society is the organisation behind Comics Center.
 The Society was started in 1971 and it publishes the Sarjainfo magazine, organises events and the annual Helsinki Comics Festival, among other things.